gasgauge/gasgauge.github.io/README.md

 ## Source Code, Benchmark and Exprimental Results

-You can view our source code, benchmark, and exprimental results as well as our case study on our [Github reposetori](https://github.com/gasgauge/gasgauge.github.io)
+You can view our source code, benchmark, and experimental results as well as our case study on our [Github repository.](https://github.com/gasgauge/gasgauge.github.io)

 ## Installation and Setup for Ubuntu